 Theorems \ref{local-limit} and \ref{local-limit-per-2} together show that under $F_{1-\beta_n n^{-1/2}}$, the power of our test converges to a non-trivial limit, and as $\beta$ starts increasing from zero, the power of our test gradually increases from $\alpha$ to one.
 This establishes that our test is efficient in the Pitman sense.
 However, the exact expression of the limit is not analytically tractable.

-We now present a small simulation study where we generate $n$ observations from $F_{1-\beta_n n^{-1/2}}$ in $\R^{10}$ where $G$ is the standard normal distribution and $F$ is a normal distribution with mean zero and variance-covariance matrix ${\bf \Sigma} = (0.5) ~{\bf I}+0.5 ~{\bf 1}{\bf 1}^{\top}$, where ${\bf I}$ is the $10 \times 10$ identity matrix, ${\bf 1}$ is the $10$-dimensional vector with all elements equal to one.
+We now present a small simulation study.
+We generate $n$ observations from $F_{1-\beta_n n^{-1/2}}$ in $\R^{10}$ where $G$ is the standard normal distribution and $F$ is a normal distribution with mean zero and variance-covariance matrix ${\bf \Sigma} = (0.5) ~{\bf I}_{10}+ (0.5) ~{\bf 1}_{10}{\bf 1}_{10}^{\top}$, for ${\bf 1}_d=(1,1,\ldots,1)^{\top}$ being the $d$-dimensional vector with all elements equal to one.
 We consider three different sequences (a) $\beta_n=5 n^{-0.1}$, (b) $\beta_n=5$ and (c) $\beta_n=5 n^{0.1}$ and evaluate the performance of our test against these alternatives.
-The p-value of the test is approximated using the randomized p-value with $B=500$ and the power of the test is evaluated by the proportion of times the test rejects $H_0$ in 1000 repetitions of each experiment.
-In Table \ref{tab:efficiency} we see that for case (a), the power of our test shows a decreasing trend with increasing sample size.
+The p-value of the test is approximated using the randomized p-value with $B=500$ and the power of the test is evaluated by the proportion of times it rejects $H_0$ in 1000 repetitions of each experiment.
+In Table \ref{tab:efficiency}, we see that for case (a), the power of our test shows a decreasing trend with increasing sample size.
 For case (b), the power exhibits convergence towards $0.37$, which can be considered as the Pitman efficiency of our test when $\beta_n = 5$.
 For case (c), we see that the power of our test converges to one with increasing sample size.
-This behaviour of our test supports our theoretical findings in this section.
+This behavior of our test supports our theoretical findings in this section.